 The transplant fellowship at Penn is looking for talented, dedicated young surgeons aspiring to become academic transplant surgeons and future leaders in the field.
 The program is open to surgeons who hold the M.D. degree or equivalent and who are either certified or eligible to take the examination for certification by the American Board of Surgery.
 Applicants must be eligible for a medical license by the Commonwealth of Pennsylvania and either be a U.S. citizen or have appropriate visa status for an additional two years of residency training.
 Background and experience in basic science or clinical research is viewed as highly beneficial.

-For the 2016 fellowship we will be interviewing on April 8, 2015 and May 13, 2015.
+For the 2017 fellowship we will be interviewing on March 16, 2016 and April 13, 2016.
 This will include a full day of interviews with individuals involved in the Transplant Program, including transplant faculty, research staff, current fellows, residents, and nurses).
 The day will conclude with dinner with the transplant faculty.

 We participate in the NRMP match for which the 2016 schedule is: